Kashu7100/PyChess/README.md

 ```

 ## Play Game
-Once PyChess is installed, one can use `chess` command to run the game.
+Once PyChess is installed, activate your conda environment and use `chess` command to run the game.

 ```
+$ conda activate tf
 $ chess
 ```